 - cornstarch — I use cornstarch alongside flour because cornstarch can improve the texture in baked goods.

-- apple cider vinegar — don’t worry, you can’t taste vinegar in the finished muffin, however, vinegar plays in important part in helps create rise.
+- apple cider vinegar — don’t worry, you can’t taste the vinegar in the finished muffin, however, vinegar plays an important part in helping create rise.

 - frozen cherries — For fresh cherry muffins, simply use fresh cherries.
 However, I find frozen cherry recipes to be more affordable and because they’re already pitted, it’s much easier too!